 - Quiet conversation is allowed, but topics of conversation must be limited to only what one is perceiving in that moment.
 (For example, one can talk about what a particular ant is doing, but not about the biology of ants.)

-- Afterward, reference the product breakdown above, and discuss what would happen to that observed natural area if a mining operation set up in that place.
+- Afterward, reference the product breakdown above, and discuss what would happen to that observed natural area if a mining operation set up in that place, or if a house was built there.

 Food Cycle Introduction